Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Experimental results

-Fig.~\ref{fig:Pearson_correlation} presents predicted heart rate computed from facial rPPG signals and their reference heart rate.
-Fig.~\ref{fig:Pearson_correlation}(a) to Fig.~\ref{fig:Pearson_correlation}(e) present the results on the five folds of the MMSE-HR database, and Fig.~\ref{fig:Pearson_correlation}(f) presents the result on the V4V database.
-The predicted and reference heart rates are almost linearly correlated on the MMSE-HR database, and Pearson correlation \textit{r} is larger than 0.90 on the entire folds.
+Fig.~\ref{fig:Pearson_correlation} presents Pearson correlation and the Bland-Altman plot of the predicted and reference heart rate.
+Fig.~\ref{fig:Pearson_correlation}(a) to Fig.~\ref{fig:Pearson_correlation}(e) and Fig.~\ref{fig:Pearson_correlation}(g) to Fig.~\ref{fig:Pearson_correlation}(k) presents the results from the five folds of the MMSE-HR database.
+Fig.~\ref{fig:Pearson_correlation}(f) and Fig.~\ref{fig:Pearson_correlation}(l) presents the result from the V4V database.
+The predicted and reference heart rates exhibit an almost linear correlation on the MMSE-HR database, with the Pearson correlation coefficient (\textit{r}) exceeding 0.90 across all folds.
 The linear correlation between the predicted and reference heart rates shows that our proposed method is accurate over the entire range of heart rate.
+The proposed data augmentation method improved the estimation of both tachycardia and bradycardia data.
+However, bradycardia in fold 4 shows higher estimation errors due to the significant gap between the distributions of the original training and test datasets.
 While Pearson correlation is 0.75 on the V4V database, our proposed method shows lower MAE and RMSE compared to previous methods as presented in Table~\ref{tab:V4V hr}.
+The Bland-Altman plots illustrate a uniform distribution of positive and negative errors.
+The unbiased trend suggests strong generalizability of our proposed model.

-To analyze the performance of BBP-Net for estimating blood pressure, ablation study was conducted to demonstrate the effectiveness of utilizing dual rPPG signals and scaled sigmoid function.
+To analyze the performance of BBP-Net for estimating blood pressure, ablation study was conducted to demonstrate the effectiveness of utilizing phase-shifted rPPG signals and scaled sigmoid function.
 Table~\ref{tab:ablation-4} presents MAE and RMSE for estimating SBP and DBP from different types of rPPG signals.
 While the MAEs for estimating SBP from facial and acral rPPG signals were 12.51 mmHg and 13.18 mmHg, it was reduced to 10.19 mmHg when utilizing both rPPG signals.
 This result indicates that the temporal discrepancy in pulse waves at different physiological sites contributes to reducing the error for estimating blood pressure.
 Table~\ref{tab:ablation-4} shows the performance of blood pressure estimation with and without the scaled sigmoid function in BBP-Net.
 Without the scaled sigmoid function, the MAEs for SBP and DBP were increased by 9.38 mmHg and 3.06 mmHg, respectively.
 These experimental results demonstrate that constraining predicted blood pressure into a bounded range is effective to reduce the error by eliminating outlier estimates.